Jump to Navigation

 Consumer Complaints Search Engine

-From the Office of Defects Investigation (ODI), part of the National Highway Transportation Safety Administration (NHTSA).
-Search for or file consumer complaints about vehicles, equipment, child safety seats, and tires.
+Office of Defects Investigation (ODI) tool to search for or file consumer complaints about vehicles, equipment, child safety seats and tires.

 Federal Trade Commission (FTC) Guide for Consumers